EMERF Liaison with Academia and Students

 Chandan Sikder received his BSc in Engineering from Bangladesh University of Engineering and Technology and was previously in the PhD program at Akron University.
 His areas of interest included electric machines, motor drives, power electronics, electromagnetic and structural analysis of electric machines, and special machines.
 In 2016 he received his PhD in Electrical and Computer Engineering from North Carolina State University.

 Where is he Now?
-Dr. Sikder is an Advanced Lead Engineer - Motor Control Software at Emerson Commercial Refrigeration Group.
+Dr. Sikder is a Motor Design Engineer - Motor R&D and Product Development at Turntide Technologies.

 Rational Asymmetrical Electric Machines